 Facility Advisory Committee to review growth, needs

-A committee to study community growth, enrollment projections and facility needs will be formed before the end of the year and will present its report to the Hamilton School Board by Jan.
-17, 2022.
-The School Board approved a charge for a 2021 Facilities Advisory Committee to review available data and develop recommendations that could include conducting a referendum.
+A committee to study community growth, enrollment projections and facility needs will be convened and will present its report to the Hamilton School Board by Jan.
+17, 2023.
+The School Board approved a charge for a 2022 Community Facilities Advisory Committee to review available data and develop recommendations that could include conducting a referendum.

-A parent from each school and representatives from the community, senior citizens, business, employees, administration and the School Board will comprise the committee.
+A parent from each school and representatives from the community, senior citizens, businesses, employees, administration and the School Board will comprise the committee.

 - review subdivision growth and projections;

 - review current district enrollments and enrollment projections through 2026;